-The current gap between the 10-year Treasury note and credit card rates is huge — around 1,000 basis points (at the time of this article).
-P2P rates, while slightly lower than credit card rates, are still attractively high rate of return for an investor.
+The current gap between the 10-year Treasury note and credit card interest rates is huge — around 1,300 basis points (at the time of this article).
+P2P rates, while slightly lower than credit card rates, still boast an attractively high rate of return for an investor.

-P2P investing should remain an attractive investment for the foreseeable future compared to other fixed-income investments.
+P2P investing should remain an attractive investment for the foreseeable future, compared with other fixed-income investments.

-From 1994 till now, the average interest rate has only decreased 400 basis points.
+From 1994 till now, the average interest rate has decreased only about 700 basis points.
 Credit card interest rates, even in this low rate environment, remain stubbornly high.

 This means individuals are looking to refinance their higher interest rates to something lower.
 P2P companies Lending Club and Prosper are perfect candidates to take advantage of this gap, even if they get a small percentage of the total revolving debt.

-All of this is now a ripe time for the P2P investor to take advantage of the interest rate gap, and help borrowers get a lower rate in the process.
-All the while generating a steady return on your P2P investment.
+All of this makes for a ripe time for the P2P investor to take advantage of the interest rate gap and help borrowers get a lower rate in the process, all the while generating a steady return on your P2P investment.

 Is P2P Investing Risky?

-All of these counterpoints do not completely eliminate the risks investing in the P2P space.
+All of these counterpoints do not completely eliminate the risks of investing in the P2P space.

 For the retail investor this is really a new asset class, but it’s an asset class that’s been available to commercial banks for many years.
-Previously the only way a retail investor could invest in this investment class was indirectly through owning banking stocks.
+Previously the only way a retail investor could buy in to this investment class was indirectly, through owning banking stocks.

 P2P investing now bypasses the middleman.

 Lastly, the only negative articles on P2P investing I see are from individuals with no direct investment experience.
-As someone who’s coming on four years investing with Lending Club, I do have some insight into what works in the P2P investment space.
+As someone who has over five years investing with Lending Club, I do have some insight into what works in the P2P investment space.

-P2P investing isn’t perfect, nor without it’s risks, but it’s an investment that should be seriously considered.
+P2P investing isn’t perfect, nor is it without its risks, but it’s an investment that should be seriously considered.
 I’ll even make the bold statement that P2P investing is less risky than many other high-yield fixed-income investments.

 For now I am investing in Lending Club and Prosper notes until other fixed-rate investments become more attractive.

-At the current interest rates and commitment by the Federal Reserve to keep pumping liquidity into the marketplace, it might be many years before conditions change.
+At the current interest rates and with a commitment by the Federal Reserve to keep pumping liquidity into the marketplace, it might be many years before conditions change.

 For high return, low risk and low duration investments, P2P is hard to beat at the moment.